lekoala/pop-modal/readme.md

 ## More examples

-Using a mega modal that goes to the bottom in mobile view:
+Using a mega modal that goes to the bottom in mobile view and hides the scrollbar:

 ```html
 <pop-modal id="megaModal" mega> ... </pop-modal>